maven-eclipse/maven-eclipse.github.io/README.md

 # Eclipse SWT for Maven Users

 SWT is not available in Maven Central making it difficult to use in Maven projects.
-Existing maven repos are either not maintained and abandoned, don't have all platforms, don't contain sources, don't contain debug jar, or don't automate downloading and extracting the JARs.
+Existing maven repos are either not maintained and abandoned, don't have all platforms, don't contain sources, don't contain debug jar, or don't provide a reliable, automatic way to update or reproduce the repository.

 Looking for the 4.5 milestone (M) and release candidate (RC) releases?
 [See the dev-releases repository](http://github.com/maven-eclipse/dev-releases)